YanCotta/YanCotta/README.md

   ## 🚀 My Elephants' Graveyard

   Here is where all my projects come to die lol (most are never completed, since they are all for my own learning purposes {I do better with Project Based Learning - PBL}).
-They demonstrate my skills in building production-grade, scalable, and innovative AI systems from end to end across multiple domains.
+They demonstrate my skills in building production-grade, scalable, and innovative AI systems from end-to-end across multiple domains.

   <br>